pynetscript/FromZeroToHero/README.md

 # 1st argument (saver.py)

-This is the 2nd main script that we will run to save the configuration.
+This is the script that we will run to save the configuration.
 Legal examples:
 - `python2 <1st_argument> <2nd_argument>`
 - `python3 <1st_argument> <2nd_argument>`